mmhapp/GenAI-and-Agent-in-Neuroimaging/README.md

 # ECG Analysis

-ECG analysis pipeline with agent framework - GenAI creates ? based on ECH signal form Apple Watch
+ECG analysis pipeline with agent framework.
+Pipeline takes an ECG signal measured with Apple Watch, and uses agentic GenAI to create a matching data file.
+Data analysis is done with these two files.
+(Unfinished)

 ---